Error-331/code_tests/docs/bible/links.md

 Violent Sinners - May 29 (the Law brings the knowledge of sin);

 Childlike Faith - May 30 (do not deny the obvious, do not be child of wrath, do not be child of disobedience);

+Just Do It - May 31 (Faith without works is dead);